-- Imperative style makes it unclear functional dependence and difficult reason; - Different places assign to the same variable; - Are those cases mutually exclusive? - Examples: - what if messages (out, v, 3) and (out, w, 1) arrived at a node? - what if messages (out, v, 1) and (in, w) arrived at a node? - in both cases, one would have to proceed, the other turn around; - two different specifications for same outgoing message; - in imperative description, the last assignment wins; - should not happen; but won't it? should be proven; - Algorithm depends on some combinations of incoming messages never occurring;
+- Imperative style makes it unclear the functional dependence and makes it difficult to reason; - Different places assign to the same variable; - Are those cases mutually exclusive? - Examples: - what if messages (out, v, 3) and (out, w, 1) arrived at a node? - what if messages (out, v, 1) and (in, w) arrived at a node? - in both cases, one would have to proceed, the other turn around; - two different specifications for same outgoing message; - in imperative description, the last assignment wins; - should not happen; but won't it? should be proven; - Algorithm depends on some combinations of incoming messages never occurring;